0xbenc/bash-zoo/README.md

 ## Uninstall

-Interactive removal of installed aliases:
+Interactive removal of installed binaries and/or aliases:

 ```bash
 ./uninstall.sh